You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Java Applets are small programs that can be developed to provide specific functions to augment the visitor experience.
 Java Applets bring Web pages to life with a variety of truly interactive functions and content that can be generated or modified based on input from visitors.

 Typical uses for Java Applets include games, news tickers, maps, virtual keyboards, and more.
-Java applets can be used on web pages to encourage interaction and foster positive image through engagement.
+Java applets can be used on web pages to encourage interaction and foster a positive image through engagement.

 Application Server refers to a computer or a software environment that enables Web programs to run.
 Applications Servers can run anything from operating systems to enterprise software suites.